-It is therefore acceptable practice for all regions to transfer truck trip generation parameters and validate them to match the amount of truck travel indicated by vehicle classification counts.
+It is acceptable practice for all regions to transfer truck trip generation parameters and validate them to match the amount of truck travel indicated by vehicle classification counts.
+It is also acceptable practice to develop truck trips by establishing the relationship between the truck GPS data and land use data.
 It is recommended practice in large areas to develop truck trip generation parameters from local survey data.